me-box/core-arbiter/README.md

 Registers a store allowing the arbiter to mint macaroons for the store, and for the store to verify these macaroons independently.

-NB: Container arbiter key (see developer guide) MUST be provided as per section 7.1 of the (Hypercat 3.0 specs)[http://shop.bsigroup.com/upload/276778/PAS_212.pdf].
+NB: Container arbiter key (see developer guide) MUST be provided as per section 7.1 of the [Hypercat 3.0 specs](http://shop.bsigroup.com/upload/276778/PAS_212.pdf).
 Containers without proper authorization will not be able to discover certain items, or will be able to discover them but not access them.
-In the latter case, they are informed as per section 7.3.1.2 of the (Hypercat 3.0 specs)[http://shop.bsigroup.com/upload/276778/PAS_212.pdf].
+In the latter case, they are informed as per section 7.3.1.2 of the [Hypercat 3.0 specs](http://shop.bsigroup.com/upload/276778/PAS_212.pdf).

 ##### Parameters